- Mercedes Azpilicueta, Untitled, 2018. Courtesy: Mercedes Azpilicueta

 Mercedes Azpilicueta is a visual and performance artist from Argentina based in The Netherlands.
 Drawing on a transdisciplinary approach within her artistic practice, she develops projects that explore the affective qualities of language and voice, the political dimension of female desire, and the connections between embodiment, glocalities and resistance.
 Her work opts for personal and particular methodologies such as mnemonic and literary techniques, public soundscapes in relation to social and cultural conditions and the use of performative elements for producing knowledge, allowing processes where contingency, association and playfulness take place.

 Élisabeth Lebovici is a historian, art critic, activist and writer.
 She has been a journalist atLibération, writing in its cultural column from 1991 to 2006.
-She wrote Femmes Artistes/Artistes Femmes (Hazan, 2007) in collaboration with Catherine Gonnard and runs the blog le beau vice
+She wrote Femmes Artistes/Artistes Femmes (Hazan, 2007) in collaboration with Catherine Gonnard and runs the blog le beau vice.

-Ce que le sida m’a fait (What AIDS has done to me, Paris, Les presses du réel), an intimate and political account of intersections between art and activism, seen through the AIDS epidemic in the 1980s and 1990s in France and the United States.
+In 2017, she published Ce que le sida m’a fait (What AIDS has done to me, Paris, Les presses du réel), an intimate and political account of intersections between art and activism, seen through the AIDS epidemic in the 1980s and 1990s in France and the United States.

 Inga Lāce is a curator at the Latvian Centre for Contemporary Art (LCCA) and a curatorial fellow at de Appel arts centre, Amsterdam (2015-2016), where her examination of the intertwined relationships between nature and culture, and (art) institutions and ecology has led to the production of a symposium and a publication (forthcoming in 2017).
 She has recently curated the exhibitions Resilience.
 Secret Life of Plants, Animals and Other Species at Бükü (the Büro für kulturelle Übersetzungen) in Leipzig (2016), and Lost in the Archive, with Andra Silapetere, in Riga (2016), which took the LCCA’s archive of contemporary art as its starting point.
 She also curated the exhibition (Re)construction of Friendship (2014), which was held in the former KGB house in Riga.
 Lāce co-edited the book Revisiting Footnotes.
 Footprints of the Recent Past in the Post-Socialist Region with Ieva Astahovska (2015), and she was a curator,with Solvita Krese of the 7th and 8th editions of the contemporary art festival Survival Kit (2015- 2016).